robulouski/voidy-bootstrap/README.rst

 ``TWITTER_USERNAME``
   Set to a valid Twitter username to enable the twitter sharing button.

+``TWITTER_CARD``
+  If set to True Twitter Card meta-data will be added to article pages.

 ``OPEN_GRAPH``
   Set to True to enable Facebook Open Graph meta-properties.